Celot1979/portafolio2.0/plan.md

     ```

 5.  **Desplegar:**
-    *   Ve a la pestaña "Deployments" de tu proyecto en Vercel y haz clic en "Redeploy" para la última confirmación.
+    *   Go to the "Deployments" tab of your project in Vercel and click "Redeploy" for the latest commit.

 6.  **Prueba Final:**
     *   Visita la URL que te proporciona Vercel.